-Before any explanations can be given for my admiration for the film, I must first mention the train sequence at the start of the film.
-The quality of the film is foreshadowed in one of the first scenes of the film, as a train barrels down the tracks, with “The Bad” standing in the way.
+Before I explain my admiration for the film, I must first mention the train sequence at the film’s start.
+The film’s quality is foreshadowed in one of the film’s first scenes, as the train barrels down the tracks, with “The Bad” standing in the way.
 Aboard is “The Weird” setting to rob the men at the front of the train.
-The cinematographer and effects artist make the approaching of the train something of an art form, with billowing smoke, the camera panning and tracking along the train and revealing the fearless villain of the film.
-The battle that ensues is not only a perfect introductions to the characters at play, but a perfect moment in the history of cinema.
+The cinematographer and effects artist makes the approaching of the train something of an art form, with billowing smoke, the camera panning and tracking along the train, and revealing the film’s fearless villain.
+The battle that ensues is not only a perfect introduction to the characters at play but an incredible moment in the history of cinema.

-Based in South Korea, this oriental Western demolishes any preconceptions regarding foreign films.
-Though clocking in a little over two hours, the weary should be informed that there are few subtitles in the film, as most of the scenes are filmed with action and little time for talk.
-The action sequences are superior to many action flicks being released these days from Hollywood and even around the world.
+Based in South Korea, this Western demolishes any preconceptions regarding foreign films.
+Though clocking in a little over two hours, the weary should know that there are very few subtitles, as most of the scenes are action-filled with a short time for talk.
+The action sequences are superior to many coming out of Hollywood.
 The quality and brightness of the film make falling in love with it extremely easy.

-All three men not only represent their handles significantly, but three very different forms of acting.
+All three men not only represent their handles significantly but three very different forms of acting.
 Byung-hun Lee (“The Bad”) plays one of the best villains witnessed in cinema in a long time.
 His look and attitude match well and grounds the film as more than just a parody of the original Western.
 Woo-sung Jung (“The Good”) delivers a valiant effort in depicting the lone gunslingers from the Tom Ford era of Westerns, but (and no racism meant) it is hard to picture a Korean Clint Eastwood.
-And the star of the show, Kang-ho Song (“The Weird”) resembles a Korean Jack Black, bumbling and whittling his way to victory, proving there is more to him then there appears.
+And the star of the show, Kang-ho Song (“The Weird”), resembles a Korean Jack Black, bumbling and carving his way to victory, proving there is more to him than there appears.